jrodrigoav/coe_net_training_microservices/frontend/bookstore/README.md

 }

 Now please build the project and launch it, do not forget to also launch the docker image of the db server.

-you should be able to check the services starting by using a URL similar to this (change the port depending on the service, more info can be found in the launchSettings.json file of each service) http://localhost:5183
+Also please check that the projects to start include all the projects in the solution (please use right click and configure start up projects). you should be able to check the services starting by using a URL similar to this (change the port depending on the service, more info can be found in the launchSettings.json file of each service) http://localhost:5183